A ‘Proper Degree’ Saves Babies, Grows Careers in Sierra Leone

 Project HOPE helps educate a new cadre of nurses in neonatal care

 The Ebola outbreak of 2014 decimated the already fragile health system in Sierra Leone – many doctors and other health providers died, and others left the country in the wake of the epidemic.
-Today, there are only 165 doctors serving a nation of 7 million people.
+Today, there are fewer than 250 doctors serving a nation of 7 million people.
 This lack of trained health professionals has a devastating impact: Sierra Leone has one of the highest maternal mortality rates in the world, and infant mortality is approximately 82 per 1,000 births.